benjamin-lowry/steamarchiver/README.md

 # steamarchiver

-A set of Python scripts to download Steam depots in SteamPipe CDN format and extract their content, for future preservation.
+A set of Python scripts to preserve Steam content, including tools to archive app information, archive depots in SteamPipe CDN content and extract them, and download versions of the Steam client.

 ## Usage